Is It Climatically or Climactically?

 My history of word misuse

 You see, I have a long sordid history of word misuse that dates back to childhood.
 It began with moonbeams and hasn't yet ended.
 Nevertheless, I started this blog.

 "Where are they going on their moonbeam?"
 I asked my grandmother after a wedding in which I was a flower girl.
 "It's honeymoon, not moonbeams," she chuckled.

 Later, I struggled with scope.
 "What's the scope on that?"
 I asked my dad.
 "It's scoop, not scope," he replied with a smile.

-But let's not forget my 9th grade term paper on water pollution.
-I used "destroyation," instead of destruction, to describe how we had polluted our water supplies with chemicals.
+But let's not forget my 9th-grade term paper on water pollution.
+I used "destroyation," instead of destruction, to describe how we had polluted our waterways with chemicals.

 Why is it that you can add "ation" to detonate and end up with detonation.
 Implicate becomes implication.
 It must be that the English language doesn't allow "ation" at the end of words ending in "oy."

 We don't talk about the "deployation" of nets to clean plastic out of our oceans or the "employation" of green technologies.
 I tried to think of an exception to this rule, but I couldn't.
 Can you?